Dynamic vs Static Stretching

 Benefits of Stretching

 Try this: Take your arm, raise it above your head.
 Now slowly and carefully move your arm in a full and wide circle.
 Were you able to take your arm through a complete windmill with no strain, tension, or pain?
-If not, don’t worry; most people are lacking a healthy range of motion.
-Stretching can help.
+Many people notice that they are missing comfortable range of motion in one or more areas.

 Are you in the gym several days per week?
 Do you go for afternoon walks?
 Does your job demand a heavy physical toll?
 Every form of physical activity has the potential to cause delayed on-set muscle soreness, commonly referred to as “DOMS.”
-Muscle soreness can limit range of motion and flexibility; it can also discourage you from getting to the gym for your workout.
+Muscle soreness can reduce comfort and make it harder to stay consistent.

 Dynamic vs. Static: Which One Should I Do?